likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario4/04-Configure_S3_client.md

 ## Check multisite replication

-If we run the sync status command after running a put of a large object we would be able to see the secondary cluster doing a sync to keep up with the master
+If we run the sync status command after running a put of a large object we would be able to see the secondary cluster doing a sync to keep up with the master.
+The sync status parameter that is provided by the radosgw-admin CLI gives us an output that is divided in 2 SYNC sections metadata(users,acls,etc) and data(the actual data objects).

 From the bastion:
 ```